Rosemount refinery put out bids for its own large solar plant

 Flint Hills Resources is contemplating the construction of a large on-site solar farm to generate electricity for its sprawling Pine Bend oil refinery in Rosemount.

-Flint Hills said Wednesday it's reviewing bids from developers for a plant that would be built just west of the refinery on 200 to 300 acres of farmland owned by the company.
+Flint Hills said Tuesday it is reviewing bids from developers for a plant that would be built just west of the refinery on 200 to 300 acres of farmland owned by the company.
 Flint Hills, an arm of Wichita, Kan.-based Koch Industries, will decide on whether to proceed by midyear.

 "There is not really any project like this in Minnesota," said Jake Reint, spokesman for Flint Hills.

-Indeed, the Flint Hills solar farm would be standout nationally, and it would be the latest effort by the refinery to significantly cut its power bill with self-generated electricity.
+Indeed, the Flint Hills solar farm would stand out nationally, and it would be the latest effort by the refinery to significantly cut its power bill with self-generated electricity.

 "We are in a highly competitive commodity business where many of our competitors pay far less for the energy required to power their operations than we do," Geoff Glasrud, Flint Hills' plant manager, said in a statement.